Congregation Leaving the Reformed Church in Nuenen: Description

 The work was painted in Nuenen, a small village in the North Brabant district of the Netherlands, a few miles northeast of Eindhoven.
 Van Gogh's father became the pastor of the Dutch Reformed Church in Nuenen in 1882, and Van Gogh lived with his parents at the vicarage in Nuenen from December 1883 to May 1885.
 During this time, he made a number of paintings of the local peasants, including The Potato Eaters, and also paintings of the church.

 The oil on canvas painting measures 41.5 × 32 cm.
 It was made in January or February 1884, showing Van Gogh's father's small church, with hedge and bare trees.
 Van Gogh made the painting for his mother, while she was confined to her house with a broken leg.
 It was based on an earlier sketch; like the sketch, the painting originally included a peasant with a spade in the foreground, but it later painted out - probably in late 1885 - when Van Gogh also added the congregation, and leaves to bare trees.
-The congregation are in mourning clothes: Van Gogh's father had died in March 1885.
+The congregation are in mourning clothes: Van Gogh's father had died in March 1885 and Vincent may have added the woman in mourning and congregation members for his mother as a memorial for his father's death.

 It is catalogued as "F25" in Jacob Baart de la Faille's 1928 The Works of Vincent van Gogh and as "JH521" in Jan Hulsker's 1978 The Complete Van Gogh.